Yasmnn/Yasmnn/README.md

 - 👋 Hi, I’m @Yasmnn
-- 👀 I’m interested in data analyst
+- 👀 I’m a data enthusiast
-- 🌱 I’m currently learning POSTGRESQL, Python, R, Tableau, and other data analysis tools.
+- 🌱 I’m currently learning POSTGRESQL, Python, R, Tableau, and other tools that will help me with data.
 Hope i can give my best in this field

 <!---
 Yasmnn/Yasmnn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.